krzysztoffiok/MPD-dataset/README.md

-# MPD-dataset
-Meetings preliminary dataset (MPD) for sentence classification created for paper (in peer review): </br>
+This repository contains data and code for the paper:</br>

-Comparing the quality and speed of sentence classification with modern language models </br>
+Comparing the Quality and Speed of Sentence Classification with Modern Language Models </br>
 Krzysztof Fiok, Waldemar Karwowski, Edgar Gutierrez-Franco, and Mohammad Reza Davahli </br>

 Department of Industrial Engineering and Management Systems</br>